gotling/snapcast-startup/README.md

 	$ update-rc.d snapclient defaults
 	$ /etc/init.d/snapclient start

-Change *SERVER* variable if running client on other device then server.
+Change *SERVER* variable to the ip of the Snapcast server.

+**NOTE!** The Volumio device will need to run both the Snapcast server and client if you will have speakers connected to it.

 Links